bloomx11/garikcoin/doc/descriptors.md

 ### Multisig

-Several pieces of software use multi-signature (multisig) scripts based on Bitcoin's OP_CHECKMULTISIG opcode.
+Several pieces of software use multi-signature (multisig) scripts based on Garikcoin's OP_CHECKMULTISIG opcode.
 To support these, we introduce the `multi(k,key_1,key_2,...,key_n)` and `sortedmulti(k,key_1,key_2,...,key_n)` functions.
 They represent a *k-of-n* multisig policy, where any *k* out of the *n* provided `KEY` expressions must